iffy/lhtml/README.md

 XXX This is still goofy...

-To manually create a draft release, do:
+To manually create a draft release, you'll need a `GH_TOKEN` with `repo` scope access.
+Generate one on GitHub (in Settings somewhere).
+Once you have the token do:

-    build --draft -p always
+    GH_TOKEN="..." build --draft -p always